angela1C/Programming-and-Scripting-Project/README.md

 ## Visualising the Iris data set.

 The `matplotlib` package can be used to create a graph or plot of the Iris Data set.
 The `pandas` library also has some built in methods to create visualisations from DataFrame and Series objects.
 `Seaborn` is a library for making statistical graphics in Python.
-It is built on top of matplotlib and closely integrated with pandas data structures.
+It is built on top of matplotlib and closely integrated with pandas data structures. `Seaborn` provides a high-level interface for creating nice looking and informative plots.
 `Seaborn` has dataset-oriented plotting functions that operate on dataframes such as iris.

 Can use it to draw a facetted scatter plot.
 The iris measurement variables determine the position of each point on the axes.

 A `scatter plot` can be used to visualize relationships between numerical variables such as the petal measurements and the sepal measurements in the iris data set.
 A `catplot()` can capture the relationship between a numeric variable and one (or more) categorical variables, such as the class or species of iris plant.

-The [Visualising dataset structure](http://seaborn.pydata.org/introduction.html#visualizing-dataset-structure) section of the `Seaborn` documentation actually illustrates using the iris data set!
+The [Visualising dataset structure](http://seaborn.pydata.org/introduction.html#visualizing-dataset-structure) section of the `Seaborn` documentation actually illustrates using the iris data set.
+While `jointplot()` focusses on a single relationship in the data set, `pairplot()` shows all pairwise relationships and the marginal distributions that can be conditioned on a categorical variable.